snoozliep/snoozliep/README.md

 <h2 align="left">Hi 👋!
-My name is Arabelle and I'm a ME Student, from  the Philippines.</h2>
+My name is Arabelle and I am an ME Student, from  the Philippines.</h2>

 ###